SilviaImeneo1/Machine_Learning/README.md

-This is proglie.
-It is the exam project of Silvia Imeneo, Tommaso Tarchi and Piero Pettena for the course of Introduction to Machine Learning of professor Medvet (year 22/23) at the University of Trieste.
-It is not pretty nor particularly efficient, but we believe it is the result of the right amount of work we had to do for this course.
-We wish we did a better project, but we all felt saturated with the amount of studying that was needed for the rest of the exam session.
-That being said, the instructions for the exam were the following:
+Final project for the exam of Introduction to Machine Learning, A.Y: 2022/2023, University of Trieste.

 The goal is to propose a method for leaf identification based on the provided leaf attributes and using a proper unsupervised or supervised learning tool.